 Notes

-1 This is a compilation of the Trustees Act 1962 and includes the amendments made by the other written laws referred to in the following table 6.
+1 This reprint is a compilation as at 19 January 2007 of the Trustees Act 1962 and includes the amendments made by the other written laws referred to in the following table 6.
 The table also contains information about any reprint.

 Compilation table